How to Get Into Johns Hopkins Medical School

 Biology

 You’ll need to have completed at least one year (eight semester hours) in a college biology course in a laboratory.
-The Johns Hopkins Medical School website also recommends some separate supplementary biology courses.
+The Johns Hopkins medical school website also recommends some separate supplementary biology courses.
 This includes a semester on genetics (four semester hours) and courses in mammalian or molecular biology.

 Chemistry